-Do I get any special recognition at graduation?If you have successfully completed all academic requirements of the honors program, you will be "corded" (given a ceremonial cord to wear around your neck) by the faculty director on stage.
+Do I get any special recognition at commencement?If you have successfully completed all academic requirements of the honors program, you will be "corded" (given a ceremonial cord to wear around your neck) by the faculty director on stage.
 Honors students are the only undergraduates to receive such honor.
 Also, your name will be highlighted in the program as graduating from the Helen P. Denit Honors Program.

 What do honors students do after graduation?